We’ve eaten a lot of fried chicken around the world. Check out our picks for the best fried chicken in the United States plus seven more countries.

 Returning a couple years later gave us the chance to expand our culinary horizons.
 We still ate traditional Vietnamese food but we enjoyed globally inspired favorites like Neapolitan pizza and craft beer. too We also ate chicken and waffles at S&L’s Diner.

-→ Click here to discover more great things to eat in Hanoi.
+→ Discover more great food to eat in Hanoi.

 S&L’s Diner pairs homemade waffles with crispy chicken tenders and coleslaw.
 Spicy maple syrup completes the dish.
 We weren’t surprised to learn that the diner is owned by an American ex-pat from Pennsylvania.